gsemet/txrwlock/README.rst

 - This Lock is well suited for share with more readers than writer.
 Write requests must be at least an order of magnitude less often that read requests

+This implementation brings this mechanism to the Twisted's deferred.
+Please note they are independent with other multithreading RW lock.

 For example, a data structure is shared by a different deferreds, triggered on different contexts.
 Obviously, only one deferred can be writing to the data structure at a time.
 If more than one was writing, then they could potentially overwrite each other's data.
 To prevent this from happening,